 However, and before President Nasser fell out of U.S. favor and became a dangerous man, our school used to get help in the form of American cheese.
 Looking at American cheese for the first time transported me to a different world, a world of wonder, that was flashy, glossy, distant and protected by elegant wrap ; like an innocent virgin, covered by a colorful hymen.
 To village attitudes, rejecting your feta was like rejecting your identity.
 At school, admiring the colorful American cheese, there was nothing like carefully peeling off the wrapper of a piece of cheese.

-Everyday a group of co-workers left for their lunch break, and one day decided to I tag along.
-I approached the restaurant, which from the outside looked like an old cottage, nothing special, McDonald’s golden arches not occupying my childhood memories.
+Every day a group of co-workers left for their lunch break, and one day decided to I tag along.
+I approached the restaurant which from the outside looked like an old cottage, nothing special, McDonald’s golden arches not occupying my childhood memories.
 Once I was inside, the restaurant was like no other place I had ever seen before.
 From someone who just came from a country where things are happening in a disorderly and everlasting chaos, McDonald’s was a breath of fresh air, clean, well lit, uncomplicated and extremely organized.

 At McDonald’s everyone knows his/her role, and people don’t converse that much, they just eat and they do it fast.
 Customers point to the big pictorial menu on the wall, triggering and launching the most sophisticated food delivery system in the world, in lighting speed your order being delivered.
-According to the Marketplace website McDonald’s make 37 burgers every second, there being more than 37,000 McDonald’s restaurants around the world; you do the math.
+According to the Marketplace website McDonald’s make 37 burgers every second, there being over 37,000 McDonald’s restaurants around the world; you do the math.

 Ordering from McDonald … the Musical